getlantern/lantern-roadmap/README.md

  * Some members of the diaspora work for organizations that actively support censorship circumvention and are known to and trusted by the Lantern team.
- * Some members of the diaspora work for organizations that are not involved in censorship circumvention but that have strong networks across back home and might be amenable to helping build the Lantern network.
+ * Some members of the diaspora work for organizations that are not involved in censorship circumvention but that have strong networks back home and might be amenable to helping build the Lantern network.

 #### Network Growth Cycle

-We expect the Lantern network to grow in a cyclic process somewhat like the
+We expect the Lantern network to grow in a process somewhat like the following:
-following:

  1. Lantern core team member invites diaspore
  2. Diaspore installs Lantern
- 3. Diaspore invites friends and family back home to Lantern
+ 3. Diaspore invites friends and family from back home to join Lantern
  4. Diaspore invites other members of diaspora to run Lantern in Give mode
  5. Friends and family install and run Lantern
- 6. Diaspore invites friends in the uncensored world to Lantern
+ 6. Diaspore invites friends in the uncensored world to join Lantern
- 7. Friends and family in uncensored world install Lantern
+ 7. Friends in uncensored world install Lantern
- 8. Friends and family back home connect through friends in uncensored world and are given the opportunity to send a thank you to them
+ 8. Friends and family back home connect through friends in the uncensored world and are given the opportunity to send a thank you to them
  9. Friends in the uncensored world continue running Lantern